 The 320th VLA (Very Low Altitude) battalion was raised up in 1942 just a year after the Coastal Artillery Corps took over responsibility for barrage balloons from the Army Air Corps.
 There were 39 black anti-aircraft battalions deployed during WWII.
 Many of them manned mobile and semi-mobile automatic weapons and were detailed to defend various units.
 But the 320th holds the distinction of being the only all-black balloon battalion.

-For some black soldiers the worst moment was returning to a United States where their sacrifices in the war meant nothing at all.
+For some Black soldiers, the worst moment was returning to the United States where their sacrifices in the war meant nothing at all.
 One recalls getting off the ship from France to discover he wasn't allowed inside stores on military bases.
 German prisoners were allowed in the PX, blacks couldn't go in the PX.
-White Southerners were frequently put in charge of black troops on the theory that they knew how to control them.
-Within three years after Normandy the U.S. military would desegregate, and soon after that "Brown v.
-Board of Education" touched off the first sparks of the civil rights movement.
+White Southerners were frequently put in charge of Black troops on the theory that they knew how to control them.
+Within three years after Normandy, the U.S. military would desegregate, and soon after that "Brown v.
+Board of Education" touched off the first sparks of the 20th century American Civil Rights movement.